-The 2015, the Washington Department of Natural Resources (DNR) Rock Aggregate Inventory Map of Lewis County, WA was used as a basis of the 2017 Comprehensive Plan periodic review (Section C, Supporting Materials).
+The 2015, the Washington Department of Natural Resources (DNR) Rock Aggregate Inventory Map of Lewis County was used as a basis for the 2017 Comprehensive Plan periodic review (Section C, Supporting Materials).
 Based on the map and periodic review analysis, Lewis County has sufficient aggregate reserves to last through 2060.
 That is based on an assumption that all mineral reserves would be accessed during that period.

 Mineral resource use is an allowed use in MRL as well as FRL, RDD-5, RDD-10 and RDD-20 zones.
-However, in reality mineral extraction within areas of existing aggregate rock doesn't frequently occur.
+However, in reality, mineral extraction within areas of existing aggregate rock doesn't frequently occur.
 Mineral resource use is not allowed in the ARL zone and, per the DNR map, there are aggregate resources in ARL zoned areas that will not be accessed unless the area is rezoned.
 The proposal is to rezone ARL to MRL to allow for mineral extraction, which aides in Lewis County meeting the need of providing rock aggregate by accessing existing reserves.
 Therefore, this criterion is met.

 - (c) The public interest will be served by approving the amendment.
-In determining whether the public interest will be served, factors including but not limited to the following shall be considered: - (i) The anticipated effect upon the rate or distribution of population growth, employment growth, development, and conversion of land as envisioned in the comprehensive plan; and
+In determining whether the public interest will be served, factors including but not limited to the following shall be considered: - (i) The anticipated effect upon the rate or distribution of population growth, employment growth, development, and conversion of land as envisioned in the comprehensive plan; and restored back to agricultural use, or the use listed in the DNR approved restoration plan.
+Therefore, this criterion is met.

 The designation of the site as MRL will have no impact on the rate or distribution of population growth or development to the surrounding area.
 The applicant states that a future mining operation may employ 10 people.
-Because surface mining is considered a temporary activity and requires a reclamation plan overseen by DNR, there is no permanent conversion of the land and it would be restored back to agricultural use, or the use listed in the DNR approved restoration plan.
-Therefore, this criterion is met.
+Because surface mining is considered a temporary activity and requires a reclamation plan overseen by DNR, there is no permanent conversion of the land and it would be